RokiyaAbdElsatar/Smart-Home-/README.md

 ## 🛠️ Features

+1-  🔐 RFID Door Access System

+ - Reads the card using an RFID module.

+ - Displays the access result on an LCD screen.

+ - If the card is invalid, the Buzzer is activated and "Access Denied" is shown.

+ - If the card is valid, a Servo Motor opens the door for a set duration, displaying "Access Granted".

+2- 👤 Room Occupancy Detection (Ultrasonic)

+ - Uses an Ultrasonic Sensor to detect if someone is inside the room.

+ - Automatically turns LED ON when a person is detected, and OFF when the room is empty.

+3- 💨 Fan Speed Control

+ - Controls the fan using three switches:

+ - Switch 1: Low speed (30%).

+ - Switch 2: Medium speed (60%).

+ - Switch 3: Turns the fan OFF.

+4- 📱 Bluetooth Home Device Control (via Flutter Mobile App)

-- Control home devices via Bluetooth from a Flutter mobile app
+ - Control home devices via Bluetooth from a Flutter mobile application.

-- Simple command format: `device_name:state`
+ - Simple command format: device_name:state.

-- Real-time status update via Serial Monitor
+ - Real-time device status updates via Serial Monitor.

-- Modular code structure (**APP – HAL – MCAL**) for scalability
+5- Modular code structure (APP – HAL – MCAL) for easy scalability.

-- Easy to add new devices and commands
+6- Easily extendable to add new devices and commands.

 ---